MikeGawi/ePiframe/README.md

 * Low energy consuming and cheap ($90) photo frame on Raspberry Pi Zero W pulling photos from Google Photos albums shared between users who can modify the content
 * Autonomic device, once configured can be left headless
-* e-Paper display gives an unique look and you don't need to worry about ambient light control, light sensors or turning off screen light functions as it would be with LCDs
+* e-Paper display gives an unique look and you don't need to worry about ambient light control, light sensors or turning off screen light functions (as with LCDs)
 * Photo is displayed even if power (or network) is down as e-Paper takes power only during refresh and doesn't have back light - so no blank frames
 * Powerful [ImageMagick](https://imagemagick.org/) on board to convert photos on the fly and adjust them to the display.
 No matter what quality and what size they are
 * Supports all image formats including RAW
-* Currently displayed photo can be removed from the album but ePiframe will remember where it should continue
+* Currently displayed photo can be removed from the album but ePiframe will remember where to continue
 * Simple script in Python to automate frame update, everything is configurable (within one [*config.cfg*](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg) file) and in one place
 * System service supervising whole process that is auto recovering and auto starting by itself
 * Fully customizable: from photos and how they are displayed (presets, different backgrounds or completely change [ImageMagick conversion](https://legacy.imagemagick.org/Usage/quantize/)), to display size and frame (buy one, print it or create/decorate it yourself)